NOAA-EMC/global-workflow/README.md

 cp user.yaml.default user.yaml
 Then, open and edit user.yaml:

-- PROJECT_DIR: Place for experiment directory, make sure you have write access.
+- EXPROOT: Place for experiment directory, make sure you have write access.
 - cpu_project: cpu project that you are working with.
 - hpss_project: hpss project that you are working with.
 ```